 EVENT: FOODIE’S REDOING OLD POSTS #11

-This post has been updated for the Facebook group called Foodie’s Re_doing Old Posts.
-Its a group that Renu who blog’s at Cook With Renu, thought out and put into action.
+The Group Foodies_Redoing Old Posts, started by Renu who blogs at Cook With Renu, helps the members to make an effort to update old posts.
 We’re on our 11th re-doing post and I simply love this group.
 Why?
 Well, its got me to pay more attention to my much neglected old posts.
 For this post I have updated the pictures and a bit of the write up but the recipe remains the same.
-You may want to check out my other posts that I’ve re-done.

 Hopefully next year with a bit of planning I endeavor to make more offerings.
 However as the saying goes, whatever is offered with your heart God accepts.
 This year I tried out a new recipe and made this simple halwa for offering.